nicktodd/spring-course/docs/AddingSomeTests.md

 10. Run this test in the same way that you ran the previous test.

-11. Unfortunately, the configuration class will interfere with our later tests, so add the @Ignore to the top of each your tests, and then comment out the @TestConfiguration annotation on the config class.
+11. Unfortunately, the configuration class will interfere with our later tests, so add the @Ignore to the top of each your tests, and then comment out the three `@Bean` and `@Primary` annotations in the config class.

 ## Part 2: Add some Integration Tests